imagej/imagej.github.io/pages/BigDataViewer.md

 SPIM sequence one usually has multiple angles and possibly fused and deconvoled data on top.

-Select {% include bc content="Settings | Visibility & Grouping" %} from
+Select {% include bc content='Settings | Visibility & Grouping' %}

-the BigDataViewer menu to bring up a dialog to control source visibility.
-You can also bring up this dialog by the shortcut .
+`from the BigDataViewer menu to bring up a dialog to control source visibility.`

+You can also bring up this dialog by the shortcut {% include key content='F6' %} .

 ![bdv-visibility.png](bdv-visibility.png "bdv-visibility.png")

 Using the current source checkboxes (A in the figure above), you can switch between available sources.
-The first ten sources can also be made current by the number keys  through  in the main BigDataViewer window.
+The first ten sources can also be made current by the number keys {% include key content='1' %}

+`through`

+{% include key content='0' %}

+`in the main BigDataViewer window.`

 To view multiple sources overlaid at the same time, switch to *fused mode* using the checkbox (B).
+You can also switch between normal and fused mode using the shortcut {% include key content='F' %}

+`in the main window.`

-You can also switch between normal and fused mode using the shortcut  in the main window.
-In fused mode individual sources can be turned on and off using the checkboxes (C) or shortcuts  through  in the main window.
+In fused mode individual sources can be turned on and off using the checkboxes (C) or shortcuts {% include key content='Shift|1' %}

+`through`

+{% include key content='Shift|0' %}

+`in the main window.`

 Whether in normal or fused mode, the (unselectable) boxes (D) provide feedback on which sources are actually currently displayed.
 Also the